Digant312/text-file-stats-api/README.md

 - only a single "file" allowed to upload
 - max file size is a 2MB
-- onlt text file allowed
+- only text file allowed

 API end-points: